SIBIIR - SIBIIR

 ABOUT THE BAND:

-Oslo-based SIBIIR saw first light in 2014, and has been polishing their own special brand of blackened hardcore ever since.
+Oslo-based SIBIIR saw first light in 2014, and have been polishing their own special brand of blackened hardcore ever since.
 Their debut 7” from 2015 gathered superb feedback and manifested from day one the signature of SIBIIR.

 Taking their name from Siberia in Russia, which has the coldest populated town on earth, definitely suits their style.
-Cold and technical metal with hints of Hardcore, Thrash, Black gaze metal, and a tasteful, fearless joy of pushing genre boundaries.
+Cold and technical metal with hints of hardcore, thrash, black gaze metal, and a tasteful, fearless joy of pushing genre boundaries.

 Vocals / Jimmy Nymoen

 Guitars / Steffen Grønneberg